nguidajohnson/website/content/authors/admin/_index.md

 {{< icon name="download" pack="fas" >}} Download my {{% staticref "uploads/CV_GuidaJohnsonNicolas.pdf" "newtab" %}} CV{{% /staticref %}}.

 I am on the job market in the 2022-23 academic year.
+I will be available for interviews at the American Economic Association meetings in January 2023 as well as the European Economic Association meetings in December 2022.